quasarframework/quasar-framework.org/source/components/datatable.md

 > **IMPORTANT**
 > Initial sorted column, sorting direction & page is configured through the `pagination` prop.
 Check the Pagination section below.

-### Columns Definition
+### Defining the Columns
-Let's take an example of configuring `columns` property.
+Let's take an example of configuring the `columns` property.
 Let's assume we are telling QTable that row-key is 'name'.
 ```js
 columns: /* array of Objects */ [
   // column Object definition